DataDog/integrations-core/docs/developer/guidelines/pr.md

 ...
 ```

-Unless you have applied the `changelog/no-changelog` label, you must also edit the `CHANGELOG.md` file in
+If you don't apply the `changelog/no-changelog` label, you must edit the `CHANGELOG.md` file in
 the integration you have modified.
 Below are the guidelines for the correct formatting for changelogs:

 ### Spacing

-* There should be one empty line between all text of different format.
-This means that there should be an
-empty line between all of the following sections of text:
+* There should be a blank line between each section.
+This means that there should be a line between the following sections of text:
   * Changelog file header
   * Unreleased header
   * Version / Date header
   * Change type (ex: fixed, added, etc)
-  * Specific descriptions of changes (note: within this section itself, there should NOT be new lines between bullets)
+  * Specific descriptions of changes (**Note**: Within this section, there should **not** be new lines between bullet points,)

 * `Extra spacing on line {line number}`: There is an extra blank line on the line referenced in the error.
 * `Missing spacing on line {line number}`: Add an empty line above or below the referenced line.

 ### Integration Version Header

-* The header for an integration version should be in the following fashion: `version number / YYYY-MM-DD / Agent Version Number`.
+* The header for an integration version should be in the following format: `version number / YYYY-MM-DD / Agent Version Number`.
 The Agent version number is not necessary, but a valid version number and date are required.
 The first header after the
 file's title can be `Unreleased`.
 The content under this section is the same as any other.
 * `Version is formatted incorrectly on line {line number}`: The version you inputted is not a valid version, or there is